 Student submissions are accepted in these formats:

-Oral Paper Presentation: Each paper presentation may be 15 to 20 minutes in length, including time for questions.
-This paper format is ideal for work that is in more advanced stages of completion since it allows for the presentation
+Oral Presentation: Each oral presentation may be 15 to 20 minutes in length, including time for questions.
+This format is ideal for work that is in more advanced stages of completion since it allows for the presentation

 of a research or creative project with research results, if available.